AashrayaJha/QCMod-NF/readme.txt

 * p is a rational prime, which splits in K, and
   * X has good reduction at all primes of K dividing p, and Assumption 1 in `Counting points on curves using a map to P1`, Math.
 Comp.
 2016 Tuitman is satisfied for all primes above p.
-  * the closure of Jac(X)(K) in Jac(X)(K\otimes Qp) has finite index
+  * the closure of Jac(X)(K) in Jac(X)(K \otimes Qp) has finite index
   * the Hecke operator at p generates the Hecke algebra.

 The theory is described in `RATIONAL POINTS ON THE NON-SPLIT CARTAN MODULAR CURVE OF LEVEL 27 AND QUADRATIC CHABAUTY OVER NUMBER FIELDS' by  Jennifer S. Balakrishnan,
-L. Alexander Betts, Daniel Hast, Aashraya Jha, J. Steffen M üller.
+L. Alexander Betts, Daniel Hast, Aashraya Jha, J. Steffen Müller.
 This follows the papers `Quadratic Chabauty for modular curves: Algorithms and Examples` and `Explicit Chabauty-Kim for the Split Cartan Modular Curve of Level 13` by J.S.
 Balakrishnan, N. Dogra, J.S.
 Müller,
 J. Tuitman and J. Vonk.

-The main example is a quotient X_H' of the curve X+_ns(27), defined over F=Q(zeta3).
+The main example is a quotient X_H' of the curve X^+_{ns}(27), defined over F = Q(zeta_3).
 To compute the F-points on X_H', run the code in the file Xns27/Fpoints_XH.m from the top level folder.

-Most of the code consists of wrappers around earlier version QCMod on Steffen Müller's repository.
-A lot of the code is written so that previous computations of p-adic heights and power series can now be done over completions of number fields.
+Most of the code consists of wrappers built on top of https://github.com/steffenmueller/QCMod/.
+Much of the code is written so that previous computations of p-adic heights and power series can now be done over completions of number fields.

 Contributions were made by Jennifer Balakrishnan, Daniel Hast, Aashraya Jha, and Steffen Müller.